federicotdn/wikiquote/README.md

 Finally, create a pull request stating your changes.

 ## TODO
-- Improve the way quotes are searched for in the HTML page, avoid returning things like external references, links or notes from quotes.
+- Improve the way quotes are searched for in the HTML articles, avoid returning things like external references, links or notes from quotes.
 - Add more/better tests (for example, check that returned quotes do not contain characters like '(' or ')').
 - Add support for more languages: each language may require a different scrapping method.